Zaatari: Birth of a new city in EU neighbourhood

 They live on UN coupons which they exchange for food and other essentials.

 But many of them sneak back and forth past the Jordanian gendarmes and Bedouin guards who patrol the perimeter to work on the black in local villages.

-There is far less unrest, but there is crime – cartels control the market, and Jordanian farms alongside roads to the camp are littered with white tarpaulins bearing blue UN logos, which cost the UN $500 to supply, but which are sold for as little as 10 Jordanian Dinars ($14 or €10) on the outside.
+Cartels control the market and Jordanian farms on roads to the camp are littered with white tarpaulins bearing blue UN logos, which cost the UN $500, but which are sold for as little as 10 Jordanian Dinars ($14 or €10) outside the camp.

 “Call it organised crime or disorganised crime: Everything that can be stolen is stolen," Kleinschmidt noted.

 “Professionals, those who have money, find ways to leave the camp and make arrangements for themselves in Amman.
 Those who are left are mostly former traders or border smugglers … They are incredibly active people,” he added.